supabase/wrappers/wrappers/src/fdw/bigquery_fdw/README.md

 ) returning key_id;

--- create a wrappers BigQuery server and specify connection info do $$ declare csid text;
+-- create a wrappers BigQuery server and specify connection info -- Here we're using the service account key stored in Vault, if you don't want -- to use Vault, you can directly specify the service account key using `sa_key` -- option.
+For example,
+--
+-- create server my_bigquery_server
+--   foreign data wrapper bigquery_wrapper
+--   options (
+--     sa_key '
+--     {
+--        "type": "service_account",
+--        "project_id": "your_gcp_project_id",
+--        ...
+--     }
+--    ',
+--     project_id 'your_gcp_project_id',
+--     dataset_id 'your_gcp_dataset_id'
+--   );
+--
+do $$
+declare
+  key_id text;
 begin
-  select id into csid from pgsodium.valid_key where name = 'bigquery' limit 1;
+  select id into key_id from pgsodium.valid_key where name = 'bigquery' limit 1;

   drop server if exists my_bigquery_server cascade;